KaneOnPluto/PyRamUtil/README.md

 The project is designed as a lightweight monitoring engine with both CLI and GUI frontends.

+-- *Heavy AI Useage warning, something I am not proud of* --

 -- This project is just a prototype, you can add your own features as required, it is finished for the most part, I will revisit it if there are some bugs. --

 ---